BigV12/glasp-doc-guide/Glasp.md

 ![Glasp Limitations](<Screenshot%20(47)_LI.jpg>)
 Remember that all highlights made using Glaps are open and any Glaps user can view the content, so having for example your credit card information highlighted will put you at risk cause someone might steal the info and rob you.

-# Conclusion
+# Frequently Asked Questions

-This is a beginner friendly introduction to Glasp.
-It was written for those who are just hearing about Glasp for the first time and want to know more about the softare and how to use it.

-Glasp is used to highlight texts and videos on different web pages.
-It helps you to pull different articles together and refer to them later.
-Your highlights are saved on your Glasp page and it is visible to everyone.

-Glasp works like a social media platform but instead of people sharing posts and images, their highlighted contents serves as their posts and people can interact with it and share it to other people.
+### What is Glasp?
+Glasp is a social web highlighter.
+It is a browser extension which you can use to highlight texts and videos on any webpage.

+### Is Glasp Free?
+Glasp is free, you don’t have to pay any money to use it.

+### Are my highlights private?
+No, the highlights you make are visible to other Glasp users and you can view theirs too.

+### Does Glasp work on mobile devices?
+You can log into your Glasp account with your phone and view your highlights, but you can’t highlight texts with your mobile device.

+### Can I add social media links to my Profile?
+Yes, you can link your different social media accounts to Glasp so people can follow your social media pages.